Posts Tagged ‘cross-browser’

 CSS Rounded Corners In All Browsers (With No Images)

-In the past two years, increased browser support has transformed CSS3 from a fringe activity for Safari geeks to a viable option for enterprise level websites.
 While cross-browser support is often too weak for CSS3 to hold up a site’s main design, front-end developers commonly look to CSS3 solutions for progressive enhancement in their sites.
 For instance, a developer might add a drop-shadow in Firefox, Safari and Chrome using -moz-box-shadow and -webkit-box-shadow, and then be comfortable with this design enhancement falling off for IE users.

 But wouldn’t it be great if IE users could see the better version of the page?
 Fortunately there are cross-browser hacks for the more common CSS3 attributes.
 These hacks not only allow CSS3 attributes to work in all browsers, but in turn allow designers and developers to use CSS3 in the central styling of their sites.